Punjabi Hindus: History

-Ancient
+Ancient period

-Rig Veda is the oldest Vedic Sanskrit Hindu text that originated in the northwestern Punjab region.

 Hinduism is the oldest recorded religion practiced by the Punjabi people.
 The historical Vedic religion of the Vedic period (1500–500 BCE) constituted the religious ideas and practices in Punjab, and centred primarily in the worship of Indra, the Hindu god of heaven and lightning.
-The Vedic tribes moved further eastwards in the northern Indus Valley and towards the Ganges-Yamuna doab during the late Vedic Period, and Brahminism developed out of the Vedic origins in the Kurukshetra area.
-The religion of the Vedic Period is one of the precursors of Hinduism, and the Vedic period ended when the Hindu synthesis developed out of the interaction between Brahminism, Sramanism, and local religions.
+The Vedic tribes moved further eastwards and towards the Ganges-Yamuna doab during the late Vedic period, and Brahminism developed out of the Vedic origins in the Kurukshetra area.
+The Rigveda and other Vedas were composed during this period.
+The religion of the Vedic period is one of the precursors of Hinduism, and the Vedic period ended when the Hindu synthesis developed out of the interaction between Brahminism, Sramanism, and local religions.
 (Note: Michaels (2004): "The legacy of the Vedic religion in Hinduism is generally overestimated.
 The influence of the mythology is indeed great, but the religious terminology changed considerably: all the key terms of Hinduism either do not exist in Vedic or have a completely different meaning.
 The religion of the Veda does not know the ethicised migration of the soul with retribution for acts (karma), the cyclical destruction of the world, or the idea of salvation during one's lifetime (jivanmukti; moksa; nirvana); the idea of the world as illusion (maya) must have gone against the grain of ancient India, and an omnipotent creator god emerges only in the late hymns of the rgveda.
 Nor did the Vedic religion know a caste system, the burning of widows, the ban on remarriage, images of gods and temples, Puja worship, Yoga, pilgrimages, vegetarianism, the holiness of cows, the doctrine of stages of life (asrama), or knew them only at their inception.
 Thus, it is justified to see a turning point between the Vedic religion and Hindu religions."

 Jamison, Stephanie (1992).
 "Vedic Hinduism": "... to call this period Vedic Hinduism is a contradictio in terminis since Vedic religion is very different from what we generally call Hindu religion – at least as much as Old Hebrew religion is from medieval and modern Christian religion.
 However, Vedic religion is treatable as a predecessor of Hinduism."